flashcode/msgcheck/README.md

 $ pip install msgcheck
 ```

-Or you can install via source distribution:
+Or you can run via source distribution:

 ```
-$ python setup.py install
+$ uv run msgcheck
 ```

 ## Usage